Characterization of two distant double-slits by chaotic light second-order interference: Discussion

 with $\alpha=1,2$ and $j,k=C,T$ (with $j \neq k$).
 In this scenario, only the two pairs of remote paths $p^{11}_{CT}$ and $p^{22}_{CT}$ are expected to contribute to the correlation measurement, while no contribution is expected from the two pairs of paths $p^{\alpha\beta}_{CT}$ with $\alpha\neq\beta$.
 An interesting question is whether these contributions add coherently or incoherently, hence, whether or not they can give rise to second-order interference.

 One may attempt to answer this question based on ghost imaging, where a bucket detector is placed behind the object, and a point-like detector scans the {\it imaging plane}, whose distance from the source is equal to the object-to-source distance: The scanning detector retrieves the image of the object-mask through correlation measurements \cite{Scarcelli, ValScaD'AnShi}.
 In ghost imaging, a double-slit is resolved only if its center-to-center distance is larger than the transverse coherence length of the source, on the object plane \cite{GI_resolution}; this is exactly the case we are considering.
 Ghost images are well known to be incoherent images, given by the incoherent sum of the contributions coming from each slit, separately \cite{ValScaD'AnShi}.
 Now, in the setup of Fig.~\ref{fig:setup}, we have made two important changes with respect to ghost imaging: 1) A mask has been placed in the ghost imaging plane of the other mask; 2) both detectors are point-like and have been moved in the far-field of the two masks.
 One may expect that, similar to ghost imaging, the contributions associated with the two paths $p^{11}_{CT}$ and $p^{22}_{CT}$ would add incoherently.
 In fact, this would effectively be the case if we had left, behind either one of the object-masks, a bucket detector.
 However, our fluctuation correlation measurement is performed between two \textit{point-like} detectors $D_C$ and $D_T$.
-As we shall show, this scheme gives rise to a coherent superposition of the two indistinguishable alternatives $p^{11}_{CT}$ and $p^{22}_{CT}$, thus leading to the observed second-order interference effect \footnote{Incidentally, it is known that the standard (incoherent) ghost image becomes coherent as soon as one replaces the bucket detector with a point-like detector placed in the far field of the mask \cite{coherentGI,pleno1}.
-The use of a bucket detector washes out the coherence, and the related interference, by averaging all interference patterns at different detection positions.}.
+As we shall show, this scheme gives rise to a coherent superposition of the two indistinguishable alternatives $p^{11}_{CT}$ and $p^{22}_{CT}$, thus leading to the observed second-order interference effect \cite{footnote1}.
 This interference effect can be formally demonstrated by evaluating the spatial correlation between the intensity fluctuations $\Delta I_C(x_C)$ and $\Delta I_T(x_T)$ measured at the same time $t=t_C=t_T$, by detectors $D_C$ and $D_T$, namely